mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 Reconnecting to connected learning alliance in intro.
 See case study  [@ito2013connected]

 The 5D approach  also highlight important elements of the theoretical framework to be treated in the following chapter.
-Specifically, the site of research as joint activity with mutual but differing aims, the multi-generational and mutual nature of the learning of participants, the design of the compexities of the pedagogy.
+Specifically, the site of research as joint activity with mutual but differing aims, the multi-generational and mutual nature of the learning of participants, the design of the complexities of the pedagogy.
 These characteristics provoked a the need for a methodology to capture and analyse activity in an ecological and evolutionary way.

 Gutiérrez [@gutierrez_developing_2008] identifies the vital role of learning designers to facilitate th  the movement of identity between settings' repertoires of practice  the “cultural mediation of thinking” (Moll, 1998), cited in [@digiacomo_seven_2017] p.44. is via responsive learning design.